Please scroll down to view my detailed wedding photography FAQ

 Q: Do you have backup camera equipment?

-A: Most certainly, I shoot with 3 cameras, one stays in the car as a backup, all equipment is professional Nikon gear.
+A: Most certainly, I shoot with 2 or 3 cameras and one additional camera stays in the car as a backup, all equipment is professional Sony gear.

 Q: Do you accept provisional bookings?